 Other gases are water vapor, argon, carbon dioxide, Neon, Helium, Methane, Kryton, Hydrogen, and Ozone.
 The atmosphere also contains liquid water droplets and ice crystals: clouds.

 The presence of water vapor, clouds, CO2, CH4, and O3 in the atmosphere, coupled with the temperature distribution of the atmosphere, warms the earth through the so-called greenhouse effect.

 The greenhouse effect of the atmosphere refers to the fact that the infrared radiation leaving for

 space at the top of the atmosphere is smaller than the outgoing emission from the earth's surface.

 This is because the aforementioned constituents absorb the surface emission and remit at a generally lower temperature than the earth's surface temperature.
 Water vapor and clouds are the major contributors to the greenhouse effect.
-CO2, though a secondary contributor to the greenhouse effect of the present earth's atmosphere, has been increasingly exponentially due to our industrial activities, which underlines the concern with man-made climate change.
+CO2, though a secondary contributor to the greenhouse effect of the present earth's atmosphere, has been increasing exponentially due to our industrial activities, which underlines the concern with man-made climate change.